xrettle/WFGY/TensionUniverse/Chronicles/TU-CH01_TensionHistorian__story_en.md

-> Quick note: this is written as a piece of speculative science-fiction / philosophy, not as a proven physical theory.
+> This is speculative science fiction, not a proven physical theory.
-> I’m using a fictional “tension universe” framework to connect everyday life, AI and physics in one story,
-> so please read it as an experiment in framing, not as settled science.
+> “Tension Universe” is a fictional framing device.
+All stories are MIT licensed — remix and build freely.

 ## 0 | Opening: A Tension Historian from the Future